FAQ

 The cost of the new pool is still being estimated.
 Precise figures will be available as we proceed with planning and design.

-Will a new pool raise our taxes?
+How much would a new aquatic center raise our taxes?

 Timeline and Goals